 Gandi slashed the price of domain names, selling at a fixed €12 price (only a small mark-up on the registry cost, and not a lot in 1999 when the Euro was worth less than a Dollar), so that it was more accessible to a wider audience.

 Nearly 10 years later, this hasn't changed.
-Gandi was bought in 2005, by an experienced team of internet entrepreneurs, Stephan Ramoin, CEO, Joe White, CFO/COO and Eirik Pettersen, CTO who had always believed in fairness, transparency and innovative, products and services on the internet.
-Gandi continues to push for a fairer approach to domain buying and selling, and customer led products and services.
+Gandi was bought in 2005 by an experienced team of internet entrepreneurs, Stephan Ramoin, CEO, Joe White, CFO/COO and Eirik Pettersen, CTO who had always believed in fairness, transparency, and innovative products and services on the internet.
+Gandi continues to push for a fairer approach to domain buying and selling, and customer-led products and services.
 We take a stand against spammers, domain squatters, and dodgy practices in the industry.
-We build great products for you to buy or not as you choose.
-We don't spend money on advertising, instead we prefer that our customers are our advocates.
+We build great products for you to buy - or not - as you choose.
+We don't spend money on advertising; instead, we prefer that our customers be our advocates.
 If you don't believe in our services, we shouldn't be selling them!

 Gandi UK Team